kesla/design-challenges/project-1/thoughts.md

 * I need a system for how I place out artboards :)

 * Hm, I'm a bit bored with this design by now, I've spent a lot of time on it.
 I might download the app, but overall this was not a lifechanging app.

+* Small mistakes (or inconsistencies in the app) make things look weird.
+It's super interesting and I wonder if / how you can avoid that.
+Just making sure things look good AND are consistent.
+Hm, it's not as easy as I thought and I kinda wondering how it can be done at all, to be honest.
+I'm super excited about my next project at this point.